infracost/actions/diff/README.md

 ## Requirements

 - A PR number is required.
 This is derived automatically on `pull_request` events, or can be set explicitly via the `pr-number` input.
-- Both `git` and `gh` (GitHub CLI) must be available on the runner.
+- `git`, `curl` and `tar` must be available on the runner.
 GitHub-hosted runners include them by default; self-hosted runners may need to install them.
+- The runner must be able to reach `github.com` and `release-assets.githubusercontent.com` to download the scanner from [infracost/ci releases](https://github.com/infracost/ci/releases).
+The download is anonymous — no GitHub token is used — and the release URL is fixed in the action, so `INFRACOST_SCANNER_BASE_URL` has no effect here.